• Government Scale

-Transformed how ADEK understands student outcomes across the emirate — replacing fragmented department-level reporting with a unified intelligence layer built on 1M+ psychometrician-vetted data points.
-Five departments.
+Transformed how Abu Dhabi's education authority understands student outcomes across the emirate — replacing fragmented department-level reporting with a unified intelligence layer built on 1M+ psychometrician-vetted data points.
+Across government departments.
 One coherent picture.

-Before Rayah, the picture of a student inside ADEK depended entirely on which department you asked.
-Five departments, five reporting systems, five subtly different definitions of what “student outcome” even meant.
-A student could appear successful in three of those systems and quietly failing in the other two — and nobody had the seat from which the contradiction was visible.
+Before the platform, the picture of a student inside Abu Dhabi’s education authority depended entirely on which department you asked.
+Across government departments, each with its own reporting system and its own subtly different definition of what “student outcome” even meant.
+A student could appear successful in three of those systems and quietly failing in the others — and nobody had the seat from which the contradiction was visible.
 Decisions at the top of the agency were being made on aggregations of aggregations, each layer smoothing away the disagreement between sources rather than resolving it.

 The problem looked, on the surface, like a data integration problem.
 It wasn’t.
 It was an epistemic problem dressed up as a data problem.
 Building another dashboard on top of incompatible source systems would just industrialise the contradiction.
-The work, embedded inside ADEK across 150+ schools and five departments, started somewhere harder: with the question of what it actually means to know something about a student.
+The work, embedded inside the authority across 150+ schools and across government departments, started somewhere harder: with the question of what it actually means to know something about a student.

 Starting with epistemics, not pipelines

 That gave the architecture a shape it would not have had otherwise.
-Rayah is not a federation of five existing data sources patched together by a translation layer.
-It’s a unified intelligence layer where the definitions, the validation rules, and the construct mappings were rebuilt from the ground up so that the five departments could finally be talking about the same thing when they used the same word.
+The intelligence layer is not a federation of existing data sources patched together by a translation layer.
+It’s a unified system where the definitions, the validation rules, and the construct mappings were rebuilt from the ground up so that the departments could finally be talking about the same thing when they used the same word.

 Architecture that earned its data